Ruben Amorim says he and Man Utd players underperforming after Sir Jim Ratcliffe comments on squad

 Ruben Amorim has acknowledged he and Manchester United's players are underperforming this season, after Sir Jim Ratcliffe's criticism of the squad.

-Among a series of interviews on Monday, the Man Utd co-owner told the BBC: "Some [players] are not good enough and some probably are overpaid, but for us to mould the squad that we are fully responsible for and accountable for will take time."
+Among a series of media interviews on Monday, the United co-owner said: "Some [players] are not good enough and some probably are overpaid, but for us to mould the squad that we are fully responsible for and accountable for will take time."

 The comments came amid media reports that Man Utd will overhaul the squad this summer as they look to rebuild and challenge for trophies again.